 Wizz Air started the trial of the new luggage policy test and the first conclusions

-On 9 July, Wizz Air announces it will undergo a new cabin baggage policy during August 1 - August 31, on flights between Katowice (Poland) and London Luton (United Kingdom).
+On 9 July, Wizz Air announces new cabin baggage policy August 1 - August 31, on flights between Katowice (Poland) and London Luton (United Kingdom).
 The news was not received with great enthusiasm by the readers Airlines Travel.
 Nor do we have a positive stance on this cabin baggage policy.
 This experiment is NOT done on the flights operated in Romania.

 As scheduled, Wizz Air started the trial of the new luggage policy, on the set date.
 After 5 days the first conclusions are drawn.

 Among the passengers who booked tickets after the announcement in July 9, 10% have paid online at wizzair.com the price of 10 € for larger cabin baggage.
-A smaller number of passengers arrived at the airport without paying the higher cabin baggage fee, having to pay a higher cost on the spot.
+Fewer passengers arrived at the airport without paying for higher cabin baggage, forcing them to pay a higher cost on the spot.
 They had nothing to do.
-They paid out of obligation more!
+They paid more out of obligation!